-- Relevant text: Similar to video, you can create and provide a transcript that includes mentions of your keywords.
-Also use the text surrounding the podcast/audio file to describe its contents and incorporate keywords.
+- Relevant text: Similar to the video, you can create and provide a transcript that includes mentions of your keywords.
+Also, use the text surrounding the podcast/audio file to describe its contents and incorporate keywords.

 - Title, description: Make sure each episode of your podcast has its own unique title and description.

 Find out why producing expert, competent content is necessary for your search marketing strategy.
 Optimizing multimedia elements helps that strategy succeed.
 Here Bruce Clay speaks to Murray Newlands in an interview for Search Engine Journal.

 Next up in the SEO guide, you’ll learn how to organize your website using siloing.
 Bruce Clay was the first to introduce this key technique, and it alone has helped many brands see rapid, measurable improvements in search engine rankings.

 - How to Improve Google Image Search Ranking